Peas

 Snap Peas:

-Ready to harvest when pods are plump, crisp, and about 2–3 inches long—typically 60–80 days after planting.
-Pods should still be tender and fully edible.
-Frequent picking encourages more blooms and pods.
+Harvest when pods are plump, crisp, and still tender, often around 60–80 days after planting.
+Frequent picking encourages continued flowering and pod set.

 Snow Peas: